yuvalmGS/gigaspaces-wiki-jekyll/xap97net/configuring-space-gateway-targets.markdown

 {code}
 {gcard}
 {gcard:Code Construction}
-When using code construction for creating a space, the gateway configuration should be part of the {{SpaceConfig}} object that is used to create the space:
+When using code construction for creating a space, the gateway configuration should be part of the `SpaceConfig` object that is used to create the space:
 {code:java}
 SpaceConfig spaceConfig = new SpaceConfig();
 //...
 Configure all other space properties